zyedidia/micro/runtime/help/colors.md

 * tabbar (Color of the tabbar that lists open files)
 * indent-char (Color of the character which indicates tabs if the option is enabled)
+* match-brace (Color of the matching braces when the cursor is on a brace character)
 * line-number
 * gutter-error
 * gutter-warning